 Historically, the corporate boardroom and top C-Level positions (CEO, COO, CFO, CMO, CIO, etc.) have been off-limits to women.
 Generations of women have worked hard to advance in their careers, only to be stopped at the boardroom door.
 Serving on a corporate board is generally recognized as the pinnacle of business success.
 There’s a higher level of social esteem and business respect that comes from serving on corporate boards, as well as paid compensation.
 Board members themselves become more well-rounded executives.
 Women deserve to benefit from board service, just as men have for decades.

 European countries were the first to mandate minimum requirements of women directors.
 Their targets of 30% and 40% have been achieved and are considered normal now.
-In the U.S. we just recently reached 20%.
+In 2019, US companies exceeded 20%.
 Well-qualified women throughout the world are seeking and serving on corporate boards, to the advantage of enlightened corporations.
 Now is the time to welcome women to boards, adding their voices to business leadership in the U.S. and the world.